 Attach Horizontal Slats

-Nail all but one of the lath strips horizontally to the 2x2s, spacing them out by about 5 inches.
+Nail all but one of the lath strips horizontally to the 2x2s, spacing them out by about five inches.
 Begin with the top strip and bring it to level with the bubble level.
 Next, nail in the bottom strip.

 You can play with the spacing as your eye sees fit.
 You may wish to break up the grid-like pattern by spacing either or both of the top and bottom rows a little bit wider.

 Attach Vertical Slats

 Attach the 1x2s vertically to the horizontal slats.
 To prevent wobble, have an assistant hold an anvil or another heavy object behind the nailing surface as you hand-nail.
 Alternatively, you may wish to use a cordless or compressed air nailer.
 In this case, back support would be beneficial but not necessary.

 Space these vertical slats equally down the line (about 12 inches apart, on-center).

 Two more elements give your garden trellis a polished look.
 First, nail the remaining lath strip to the very top of the vertical members.
 Locate this final lath strip so that its flat side is parallel to the ground.
-Second, nail the post covers to the tops of the 4x4s.
+Second, nail the post covers the tops of the 4x4s.
 Not only do these covers round off the posts and give them a smoother look, but they also prevent water from pooling on top of the posts.